-During the first quarter, we agreed to lease 5,632 square feet of office space at One Post Office Square, Boston, Massachusetts, for the expansion of EAM, expiring in August 2010 with annual base rental payments of approximately \$200.
-We also agreed to lease 3,916 square feet of office space at 1099 New York Avenue, N.W., Washington D.C., expiring in February 2014 with annual base rental payments of approximately \$200 and 12,833 square feet of office space at 601 S. Figueroa Street, Los Angeles, California, expiring in April 2014 with annual base rental payments of approximately \$350 in connection with the acquisition of SFS.
+During the first quarter of 2009, we agreed to lease 5,632 square feet of office space at One Post Office Square, Boston, Massachusetts, for the expansion of EAM, expiring in August 2010 with annual base rental payments of approximately \$0.2 million.
+We also agreed to lease 3,916 square feet of office space at 1099 New York Avenue, N.W., Washington D.C., expiring in February 2014 with annual base rental payments of approximately \$0.2 million and 12,833 square feet of office space at 601 S. Figueroa Street, Los Angeles, California, expiring in April 2014 with annual base rental payments of approximately \$0.4 million in connection with the acquisition of SFS.
+During the third quarter of 2009, we agreed to lease 4,723 square feet of office space at 909 Fannin Street, Houston, Texas, expiring February 2015 with annual base rental payments of approximately \$0.01 million, as well as an additional 9,441 square feet of office space at Three Embarcadero Center, San Francisco, California, expiring September 2014 with an increase in annual base rental payments of approximately \$0.04 million.

-As of June 30, 2009, we are unable to make reasonably reliable estimates of the period of cash settlement with the respective taxing authority, hence, per FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109, unrecognized tax benefits have been excluded from the above commitments and contractual obligations.
+As of September 30, 2009, we are unable to make reasonably reliable estimates of the period of cash settlement with the respective taxing authority, hence, per FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109", unrecognized tax benefits have been excluded from the above commitments and contractual obligations.

-We had total commitments (not reflected on our Condensed Consolidated Statements of Financial Condition) relating to future principal investments of \$16.4 million and \$11.3 million as of June 30, 2009 and December 31, 2008, respectively.
+We had total commitments (not reflected on our Condensed Consolidated Statements of Financial Condition) relating to future principal investments of \$16.4 million and \$11.3 million as of September 30, 2009 and December 31, 2008, respectively.
 We expect to fund these commitments with cash flows from operations.
-We may be required to fund these commitments at any time through December 2017, depending on the timing and level of investments by our private equity funds.
+We may be required to fund these commitments at any time through December 2017, depending on the timing and level of investments by our Private Equity Funds.